Hugo Meisl: 1934 World Cup

 During that tournament Austria renewed their rivalry with their neighbours Hungary in a game that saw one player sent-off, a penalty awarded to Hungary and an injury to Johann Horvath that would rule him out of the semi-final against Italy.
 The Italians would win that game, an early goal and desperate defending ensuring the hosts won through to the final.
 A goal would also separate the sides in the Gold-medal match at the 1936 Summer Olympics in Berlin.

-The second of these games is the only time that Austria have competed in an international final.
+For his achievements as a football coach, Hugo Meisl was awarded the Knight’s Cross of the Austrian Order of Merit and the Silver Decoration for Services to the Republic of Austria and was appointed Knight of the Crown of Italy.

 Meisl died after suffering a heart attack in 1937.